Need Help Getting Probate?

 Find The Will

-Well the first thing is if there is a Will, then you need to find it.
-It may be with the deceased’s papers or stored with the deceased’s solicitor.
-If there are difficulties finding a Will then a search can be made with an organisation called Certainty Will Search.
+Well, the first thing is to do is find the Will, if there is one.
+It may be among the deceased’s files or stored with the deceased’s solicitor.
+If there are difficulties in finding a Will then a search can be made with an organisation called Certainty Will Search.

 Read the Will